Pervilion in Palermo

 15–29 June 2018

-In greenish vitrines – the hue of ricotta whey – are plaster casts of breasts and other fragments of the artist’s body.
-The surface captures the real detail of human skin.
-The arrangement reaches out to the votive shrines and retail cabinets embedded in the city walls as much as to archaeological museum display.
+Plaster casts of breasts and other fragments of the artist’s body capture the real detail of human skin.
+Their arrangement in greenish vitrines – the hue of ricotta whey – reaches out to the votive shrines and retail cabinets embedded in the city walls as much as to archaeological museum display.
 This fixation on traces of the body is also redolent of relics such as the ‘stone of Saint Agatha’ in Palermo, where the saint is supposed to have leaned to adjust her sandal, leaving the imprint of her foot.

 Keith-Roach has created a counterpart to the abstracted fragments in collaboration with Edizione Precarie, a women's collective working with paper from Palermo’s markets.
 Using pulp made from offcuts of food wrappings, they have pressed a relief of a life-size figure – a herm.
 This ancient minimal form is usually a stone pillar topped by a bearded head, with male genitalia protruding at the front.
 It mainly represents Hermes (its namesake), messenger of the gods and god of merchants, and was venerated as a boundary marker, to ward off the evil eye.
 Here, Keith-Roach inverts the traditional gender of the herm using a pair of the plaster cast breasts to create a relief.
 They strip the herm of its volume, and by compressing paper remnants, replace stone with a sediment of the city.
 Surface becomes substance, and the ancient form an interface with daily life.